mariocki/KDF9/README.md

     Removes all intermediate and transient files.
 Only really needs to be used if you have really messed up your runtime.

 ## Building from source
-Building on source should be the same on any modern Linux or MacOS installation.
+Building from source should be the same on any modern Linux or MacOS installation.

+Simply `cd` to the root folder and type `make deploy`.

 ### Ubuntu and other Debian derived distributions.
 Packages required:
     `build-essentials`
     `yacc`
     `gnatmake`
-    * let me know if I have missed aything *
+    *let me know if I have missed aything*

 ### Windows
 Only Windows10 + WSL2 is supported.